Redeployment process guidance

 If there is sufficient evidence that the performance standards and objectives have not been met satisfactorily by the end of or during the trial period and further suitable alternatives have not been identified (including a return to their previous role where this still exists and is vacant), the University may terminate the individual's employment.

-If the University terminates employment on this basis, the individual is considered to be dismissed due to redundancy at the point at which their employment ends and they will receive a statutory redundancy payment calculated to that date.
+If the University terminates employment on that basis, the individual is considered to be dismissed due to redundancy at the point at which their employment ends.
+They may receive a statutory redundancy payment calculated to that date.

 However, if the University terminates employment for any other reason, for instance gross misconduct during the trial period, the individual is not dismissed due to redundancy and will receive no redundancy payment.